ItsiW/VILF/readme.md

 openssl s_client -showcerts -servername scripts.org -connect 34.160.129.80:443 -verify 99 -verify_return_error
 ```

+### **4. Manage infrastructure**

+We use [OpenTofu](https://opentofu.org/) to deploy infrastructure as code primarily to GCP.
+Install the tool and running it in `./infra` for more details.
+This will read the configuration from `main.tf.json` to determine what to administer.
+This file is generated from the configuration in `default.nix`, which requires the [Nix package manager](https://nixos.org/) to interpret.
+Once installed and the development shell activated, run `vilf tofu` to manage further.

+### **5. Nix development shell**

+We use a Nix development shell to currently to manage infrastructure and autoformat code.
+It will likely accumulate more functionality too.
+After installing [Nix: the package manager](https://nixos.org/download/), you can enter the development shell by running `nix develop`.
+In this shell you can run `pre-commit` to run repository commit hooks (autoformatting, linting, etc.), as well as access repository tools through the `vilf` executable.

 ## Tools for contributors

 ### `spatula`: Automating the restaurant data collection and markdown file generation